Spiders are bizarre sex freaks.

 But it’s all harmless fun ... no wait, actually it’s very harmful.
 Girl kills guy or guy kills girl — there’s shrill crying, plugged orifices, torn-off genitals, eaten body parts, and psychedelic rituals.

 And you thought humans had crazy sex lives?
 Mounting evidence in recent years shows just how crazy spider sex is.

-Meanwhile, mature jumping spiders sport crucial glowing patches on their bodies to lure in mates, as if dressed for a rave.
+Meanwhile, mature jumping spiders sport on their bodies to lure in mates, as if dressed for a rave.
 The males exhibit UV-reflecting scales that glow in bright white and green, and the females’ have front appendages that similarly glow in a bright green hue.

 Turns out, females and males will ignore each other if not seen under full-spectrum light, suggesting that both partners must show their glowing bodies to prove their health before courtship can proceed.

 Spiders reproduce sexually, however the male's sperm is not inserted into the female's body from within the male's genitals.
 Rather an intermediate stage takes place.
 Males ejaculate onto ready-made small sperm webs and then transfer their sperm to syringe-like structures on the tips of their front appendages, or palps.
 As courtship progresses for the male jumping spider, he will arch his body, and slink on tiptoe toward the female.
 If courtship is successful, the male injects his sperm from his palps into the female’s genital opening, known as the epigyne, on the underside of her abdomen.